Introduction to 'Visitor' Galleries

-Autumnal fog took the place of a sunny summer morning, creating the setting for the 'Misty Morning, Misty Day' galleries.
-The experience challenged both of us at times as she simply disappeared inside immense clouds of heavy white contrasted by the surrounding terrain recently burned black.
+Autumnal fog took the place of a sunny summer morning creating the setting for the 'Misty Morning, Misty Day' galleries.
+The experience challenged us both at times as she simply disappeared inside immense clouds of heavy white mist contrasted by the surrounding terrain recently burned black.
 What to make of such an experience and how to qualify its value?

 The primitive stone circle, overgrown with vegetation until the three day fire, was intriguing since it showed evidence of human activity in a remote part of the island uncultivated, unvisited and rarely mentioned.
 Running to and fro inside my viewfinder's eye, the woman seemed challenged as if attempting escape.
 At times, she looked exhausted, confused, became immobilised, contemplative, lost but then defiant.
 This was fascinating, if not somewhat disturbing: the island was overrun by pirates throughout the middle-ages, in particular, and had suffered invasions since the beginnings of its history.
 What I'd witnessed was something that could very well have happened on numerous occasions over those 5,000 years, but with true aggressors involved and often with unfortunate consequences for their victims.

-The Sikinos galleries begun in 2016 and continued in 2017, were an opportunity to explore and express all we'd learned from work on Ios.
-This photographically stimulating, new environment offered us the freedom to explore its ancient forms, both natural and human.
+The Sikinos galleries, begun in 2016 and continued in 2017, were an opportunity to explore and express all we'd learned from work on Ios.
+This photographically stimulating, new environment offered us the freedom to explore its ancient forms, both natural and of human creation.
 We felt at home, ventured far and concluded with great enthusiasm.

-Sikinos Village Scene gallery, the most recent addition, offers a glimpse of the peacefulness and cultivated beauty characteristic of the island.
-The woman, respectfully dressed in black, though unafraid to show her energy and determination through well defined bare arms and legs below the knee, encounters and contrasts the motionless small community atmosphere.
+Sikinos Village Scene, the most recent addition, offers a glimpse of the peacefulness and cultivated beauty characteristic of the island.
+The woman, respectfully dressed in black, encounters the small community atmosphere.

 N.B.
 Certain 'Visitor' galleries are accessed via a password using the Password Request Form (PRF).
 The photographs in these galleries are single print editions intended for art collectors and galleries.